Diversity of Solutions: An Exploration Through the Lens of Fixed-Parameter Tractability Theory: Abstract

 \section{Abstract}

 When modeling an application of practical relevance as an instance of a combinatorial problem X, we are often interested not merely in finding \emph{one} optimal solution for that instance, but in finding a \emph{sufficiently diverse} collection of good solutions.
-In this work we introduce an intuitive notion of \emph{diversity} of a collection of solutions which suits a large variety of combinatorial problems of practical interest.
+In this work we initiate a systematic study of {\em diversity} from the point of view of fixed-parameter tractability theory.
+First, we consider an intuitive notion of \emph{diversity} of a collection of solutions which suits a large variety of combinatorial problems of practical interest.
 We then present an algorithmic framework which --\emph{automatically}-- converts a tree-decomposition-based dynamic programming algorithm for a given combinatorial problem X into a dynamic programming algorithm for the diverse version of X. Surprisingly, our algorithm has a polynomial dependence on the diversity parameter.
-Going further, we devise a framework to translate kernels of a certain type for a given combinatorial problem X into kernels of a slightly larger size for its diverse version.